-During the year the Group recorded a profit of \$3.2 million compared with a loss of \$18.4 million in 2020.
-The profit reported for the year is primarily attributable to amortisation of negative goodwill recorded at the time of the purchase of the group at a discount to its net asset value, including negative goodwill written back in 2021 of \$3.6 million.
-The loss in 2020 is primarily attributable to the cost of reinsuring 100% of the Group's USD asbestos, pollution and health hazard claims, which removed the largest source of risk from the balance sheet.
+During the year the Group recorded a profit of \$2.2 million compared with a profit of \$3.2 million in 2021.
+The profit reported for the year is primarily attributable to amortisation of negative goodwill written back in the year of \$2.5 million.
+Negative goodwill was recorded at the time of the purchase due to the acquisition price being at a discount to the group's net asset value.
+The profit in 2021 was also primarily attributable to the amortization of the negative goodwill written back in 2021.

-During 2021 the Group reported an underwriting profit of \$0.4 million (2020: \$22.9 million loss) and a loss on investments of \$0.6 million (2020: \$4.2 million profit).
-A revaluation gain of \$0.7 million was also reported through other comprehensive income in the financial statements relating to the sale of the former head office building which completed in January 2022.
+During 2022 the Group reported an underwriting profit of \$0.4 million (2021: \$0.4 million profit) and a loss on investments of \$0.2 million (2021: \$0.6 million loss).
 Further details of the Group's performance together with results on a solo basis for the subsidiaries are shown in Section A to this report.